BioinfoUNIBA/REDInet/README.md

         chmod u+x REDInet_Inference.py
         cd ..

-## **REDInet output**:
-REDInet analysis is a 3 steps process.
-At the end of each step a file is automatically produced and stored in the choiced output directory.
-1) Genomic positions are filtered on the basis of minimum base coverage, minimum A to G substitution rate and minimum number of guanosine in place of adenines.  <br />
-   Information regarding genomig positions filtered out in this phase are stored in the file: <br />
-          </br> ../<results folder>/<.gz name>_discarded.txt <br /> <br />
-3) Genomic positions filtered in in the previous phase are futher filtered for missing nucleotides in 101 nucleotides regions centered in them.  <br />
-   Information regarding genomig positions filtered out in this phase are stored in the file: <br />
-          ../<results folder>/<.gz name>_incompleates.txt <br /> <br />
-3) Genomic positions filtered in in the previous phase are subjected to the classification by the pretrained Deep Neural Network.  <br />
-   Information regarding the classified genomig positions are stored in the file: <br />
-          ../<results folder>/<.gz name>_predictions.txt <br /> <br />

 ## **REDInet Usage**:
 REDInet classifies A to G substitutions, in RNAseq data, as derived from A-to-I RNA editing or not. <br />
 The REDInet pipeline requires BAM files to be prepared via REDItoolDnaRNA.py script from the REDItools3 package. <br />